barryclark/jekyll-now/_posts/2020-08-18-SRA-conversion.md

 Here select the samples or Runs that you want to download by clicking on the appropriate checkboxes.
 Then download the `Accession List` and the `Metadata` if needed.

-Depending on the nameing convention or format of the `Accession List`, you can download all of the Runs with the following:
+Depending on the naming convention or format of the `Accession List`, you can download all of the Runs with the following:
 ``` sh
 prefetch $(<SRA_Acc_List.txt)
 ```